 Demonstrate the merits of design and organization in a Java Web Application.

 Build dynamic presentation layers JavaServer Pages and request dispatching.

-Construct reusable components through the use of Custom Tags and Tag Handlers.
+Construct reusable components through the use of Custom Tags, Tag Handlers and DispalyTag.

-Develop an in-depth understanding of JSP version 2.0.
+Develop an in-depth understanding of Servlet 3.x, JSP and JSP Expression Language.

 Utilize the JSTL API to develop Java web applications.

 Build web application using Vaadin web framework.